Can You Get Life Insurance On An Ex Spouse

 Remember You Must Have An Insurable Interest

-Coverage would be helpful here especially if you want to keep your business going.
+Coverage would be helpful here, especially if you want to keep your business going.

 What Sort of Life Insurance Coverage Should You Select In This Situation

-For a divorce scenario I would recommend term coverage because the need is temporary.
-When your child grows up and leaves home the need for coverage ends.
+I would recommend term coverage for a divorce scenario because the need is temporary.
+When your child grows up and leaves home, the need for coverage ends.

 Why You Need to Call Policy Architects Today